Every real estate market, in any economy, has a number homeowners dismayed about their home not selling.

 A Lake Homes Realty agent can also help you determine if now is a good time to sell and provide unique information about the current market price expectations.
 They have access to technology to help your home be found by buyers from other cities and states (as many buyers for lake real estate are not local).
 You can learn more at Selling a Lake Home.

-Whether a home is downtown, in the suburbs, in a rural market, or in a specialty niche like lake real estate, the reasons for a home not selling are rarely complicated.
+Whether a home is downtown, in the suburbs, in a rural market, or in a specialty niche like lake real estate, the reasons a home does not sell are rarely complicated.
 The right buyers have to know about it AND the property has to be priced within the market’s current and real expectations.
+Period.

-Trying to sell otherwise is usually a waste of time and, typically, money.
+Trying (or rather pretending) to sell otherwise is usually a waste of time and, typically, money.

 Glenn S. Phillips is the CEO of Lake Homes Realty / LakeHomes.com